 Examples of previous MGA Award recipient contributionsA few examples of the contributions for which past MGA Young Professionals Achievement Award recipients have been recognized include:

-- For increasing member retention and transition through organizing IEEE STEP programs and collaborative GOLD events; mentored many Student Branch Counselors and officers, guiding them with effective Student Branch Administration; created awareness among students regarding various IEEE member benefits; contributed to the Section Newsletter about Student activities, creating visibility to the Section volunteers and Student Branches.
+- For increasing member retention and transition through organizing IEEE STEP programs and collaborative YP events; mentored many Student Branch Counselors and officers, guiding them with effective Student Branch Administration; created awareness among students regarding various IEEE member benefits; contributed to the Section Newsletter about Student activities, creating visibility to the Section volunteers and Student Branches.

-- For efforts in educating the Society GOLD and student members by organizing, hosting, and participating as a speaker at professional and career development sessions and workshops at local meetings and international conferences; publishing editorials in the Society magazine on topics including career planning, seeking good mentors, and receiving good quality mentorship, as well as tips on effective presentation and manuscript preparation, and how to facilitate the collaborations between engineers and clinicians.
+- For efforts in educating the Society YP and student members by organizing, hosting, and participating as a speaker at professional and career development sessions and workshops at local meetings and international conferences; publishing editorials in the Society magazine on topics including career planning, seeking good mentors, and receiving good quality mentorship, as well as tips on effective presentation and manuscript preparation, and how to facilitate the collaborations between engineers and clinicians.

 View all previous MGA Award recipients with citations by year